steqeq/0000/docs/what-is-rocm.rst

 graphics processing unit (GPU) computation.
 ROCm consists of a collection of drivers, development tools, and APIs that enable GPU programming from low-level kernel to end-user applications.

-[stack diagram]

-Powered by
-`Heterogeneous-computing Interface for Portability (HIP) <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_, an open-source software C++ GPU programming environment and its corresponding runtime.
-HIP allows ROCm developers to create portable applications on different platforms by deploying code on a range of platforms, from dedicated gaming GPUs to exascale HPC clusters.

 ROCm is powered by
 `Heterogeneous-computing Interface for Portability (HIP) <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_;
 it supports programming models, such as OpenMP and OpenCL, and includes all necessary open